txoof/epd_display/README.md

 1. Clone the repo: `https://github.com/txoof/epd_display.git`
 2. Run `build.sh` to create a build environment
     - The build script will create a pipenv environment and prompt you to install necessary libraries
-    - if pipenv fails to install Pillow, manually install pillow with `pipenv install Pillow`
+    - if pipenv fails to install Pillow, try deleting Pipenv.lock and manually install pillow with `pipenv install Pillow`
 3. The build script will then attempt to build a binary of PaperPi using pyintsaller
     - executables are stored in `./dist/`